dmcmeekan9/dmcmeekan9/README.md

 I am currently a Software Engineer located out of Iowa.
 My current focus is maintaining mainframe products and systems while integrating modern tooling to adapt for the future.
 ### 🔭 School
-I have completed two degrees, Master's and Bachelor's in Computer Science, at Western Illinois University.
+I have completed two degrees, Master's and Bachelor's in Computer Science.
 I have taken courses focused on computer architecture, server-side development, databases, AI, and distributed systems.
 I also have a published thesis: <b> Securing WebRTC </b>.
 ### 💻 Current Projects